thewhodidthis/dithering/readme.md

 ## about
-3-bit web worker friendly implementation of common dithering algorithms, ordered and spatial.
+3-bit Web Worker friendly implementation of common dithering algorithms, ordered and spatial.

 ## setup